bluesentry/bucket-antivirus-function/README.md

 ### pre-commit Tests

 The pre-commit tests ensure that code submitted to this repository meet the standards of the repository.
-To get started with these tests run `make ensure_pre_commit`.
+To get started with these tests run `make pre_commit_install`.
 This will install the pre-commit tool and then install it in this repository.
 Then the github pre-commit hook will run these tests before you commit your code.

 To run the tests manually run `make pre_commit_tests` or `pre-commit run -a`.